I first found out about Go Fish Ocean Emporium when Andrew Zimmern visited Vancouver, Canada on his show Bizarre Foods America.

 The Go Fish menu is quite simple but uses only the freshest ingredients and seafood purchased by the chef at Granville Island Public Market.
 On the menu, you will find sandwiches, fish and chips, char-grilled fish, tacones, and sides.

 In addition, Go Fish also offers daily specials depending what is in season.
 Be sure to check the daily specials on your visit.

 Cod Fish and Chips

-It was a tough decision between cod, salmon and halibut, but I decided to go with the classic Cod Fish and Chips ($8 CAD) served with classic pommes frites and Pacific Rim coleslaw.
+It was a tough decision between cod, salmon and halibut, but I decided to go with the classic Cod Fish and Chips ($14 CAD or about $10.43) served with classic pommes frites and Pacific Rim coleslaw.
 With the fish and chips, you have the option of ordering one piece of fish or for an extra charge, two or more pieces.
 For a discount, you can also order a piece of fish without fries or coleslaw.

 I loved how the fish and chips were served in a bamboo dumpling steamer, the ones found at many Asian restaurants.
 Visually, the plate was presented well and colorful.